migration

 How is an Office Ally migration different from migrating off a full billing platform like Tebra?

-The clearest difference is that Office Ally's export surface is shallower, the cost calculus during migration is different, and the reason most users leave is UX rather than pricing.
+Office Ally's export surface is shallower, the cost math during migration is different, and the reason most users leave is UX rather than price.
 Tebra's export includes XML Summary of Care files and a thirty-day SLA for data services.
-Office Ally's export is CSV demographics, Excel claim history reports, and ERA downloads — functional but not structured for re-import into another platform.
-The cost math is also different: because Office Ally's base tier is free for participating-payer volume, the saved fees from leaving may be small compared to the operational overhead of migration.
-The ROI question for an Office Ally departure is usually about operational depth — multi-practice visibility, denial workflows, ERA review tooling — not about reducing the monthly bill.
-See the Tebra migration guide for a direct comparison of what a full-platform departure looks like.
+Office Ally's export is CSV demographics, Excel claim history reports, and ERA downloads — functional but not structured for re-import.
+The cost math differs too: because Office Ally's base tier is free for participating-payer volume, the fees you save by leaving may be small against the operational overhead of migrating.
+The ROI question for an Office Ally departure is usually operational depth (multi-practice visibility, denial workflows, ERA review tooling), not a lower monthly bill.
+See the Tebra migration guide for what a full-platform departure looks like.

 Before January 1, 2026, Office Ally's non-par processing fee of $44.95 per unique Tax ID and Rendering NPI combination applied when fifty percent or more of that combination's monthly claim volume went to non-participating payers.
-Effective January 2026, Office Ally changed the trigger: the fee now applies if any non-par claims are submitted for that Tax ID and NPI combination in the month, regardless of volume percentage.
-For a billing company with providers who submit even occasional claims to commercial PPOs classified as non-par — and many mid-sized commercial PPOs are non-par — this change materially increases the monthly non-par fee exposure.
-A billing company with ten rendering NPIs each submitting a single non-par claim in the month faces $449.50 in non-par fees, before any other charges.
-Run the calculation against your actual payer mix and your current Office Ally invoices before concluding that leaving is cost-neutral or cost-negative.
-For many billing companies with meaningful commercial volume, the January 2026 fee change is itself the trigger that tips the migration math in Medi's favor.
-The pricing page has current Medi fee structure for comparison.
+As of January 2026, the trigger changed: the fee now applies if any non-par claims are submitted for that Tax ID and NPI combination in the month, regardless of volume percentage.
+For a billing company with providers who submit even occasional claims to commercial PPOs classified as non-par — and many mid-sized commercial PPOs are non-par — this materially raises monthly non-par exposure.
+Ten rendering NPIs each submitting one non-par claim in a month face $449.50 in non-par fees before any other charges.
+Run the calculation against your actual payer mix and current invoices before concluding that leaving is cost-neutral.
+For many billing companies with meaningful commercial volume, this fee change is itself the trigger that tips the migration math toward Medi.
+The pricing page has the current Medi fee structure for comparison.

-Can I keep Office Ally as a backup clearinghouse while running Medi as the primary?
+Can I keep Office Ally as a backup clearinghouse while running Medi as primary?

 You can, but verify you are not paying two sets of fees for the same payer connections.
 The configuration that makes sense is a temporary parallel run during migration, not a permanent split.
-If you route claims through Medi and Stedi and also maintain an active Service Center account with the same payers enrolled, you are paying for redundant clearinghouse connections.
-Office Ally did continue processing claims independently during the 2024 Change Healthcare outage, which is a real operational point in its favor as a backup.
-If clearinghouse redundancy is a genuine concern for your book, a documented backup clearinghouse relationship with Office Ally is a defensible decision — but price it explicitly rather than leaving it as an open-ended monthly cost.
+Routing claims through Medi and Stedi while also maintaining an active Service Center account with the same payers enrolled means paying for redundant connections.
+Office Ally did keep processing claims independently through the 2024 Change Healthcare outage, which is a real point in its favor as a backup.
+If clearinghouse redundancy is a genuine concern for your book, a documented backup relationship with Office Ally is defensible, but price it explicitly rather than leaving it as an open-ended monthly cost.

 What does the Jopari acquisition mean for billing companies currently on Office Ally?

-The April 2026 acquisition brings Jopari's workers' compensation, auto medical, and property-and-casualty electronic billing capabilities into the Office Ally clearinghouse network, along with Jopari's clinical attachment infrastructure and electronic payment processing.
-For billing companies whose book is primarily commercial and government health insurance, the acquisition does not change the core Service Center product materially in the short term.
-The integration roadmap is not publicly disclosed.
-The acquisition is most consequential for billing companies with meaningful P&C or workers' comp volume, where Jopari was a specialist.
-If your book includes significant workers' compensation billing and you have been running that volume through a separate Jopari relationship, verify with Office Ally directly what the combined product looks like before making any migration decision in that segment.
-For standard health insurance billing, the acquisition is background news worth monitoring rather than an immediate operational factor.
+The April 2026 acquisition brings Jopari's workers' compensation, auto medical, and property-and-casualty electronic billing into the Office Ally clearinghouse network, along with Jopari's clinical attachment infrastructure and electronic payment processing.
+For billing companies whose book is primarily commercial and government health insurance, it does not change the core Service Center product materially in the short term, and the integration roadmap is not public.
+It matters most to billing companies with meaningful P&C or workers' comp volume, where Jopari was a specialist.
+If your book includes significant workers' compensation billing run through a separate Jopari relationship, verify with Office Ally directly what the combined product looks like before making a migration decision in that segment.
+For standard health insurance billing, treat it as background news to monitor.

 How long does Office Ally keep my data after I close the account?

-Office Ally does not publicly document a retention window for data belonging to closed accounts.
-Their FAQ and support documentation address active account usage but are silent on what happens after termination.
-This is the reason to extract everything you need — ERA files by month, patient demographics, claim history reports, and any requested appointment or chart data — before closing the account, not after.
+Office Ally does not publicly document a retention window for closed-account data.
+Their FAQ and support documentation cover active account usage but are silent on what happens after termination.
+That is the reason to extract everything you need — ERA files by month, patient demographics, claim history reports, and any requested appointment or chart data — before closing the account, not after.
 Treat the account-open period as your only window for data retrieval.

 We are a solo biller with two practices on Practice Mate.
 Is the migration worth it?

 It depends on what is driving the question.
-If the answer is UX frustration with Office Ally's interface — the navigation patterns that regressed in the newer version, claim search difficulty, ERA data that occasionally fails to populate — that is a real and widely reported pain point, but it is not automatically a migration trigger.
-If the answer is that your book is growing past five or six client practices and you need cross-practice A/R visibility, denial workflows that span all clients, and role-based access for additional staff, that is the structural gap Medi is designed to close.
-A solo biller managing two or three practices with predominantly Medicare and Medicaid volume on Office Ally's free participating-payer tier is not Medi's primary target.
-The billing company software evaluation guide covers the decision criteria in detail.
-If your practice count and claim volume are at the threshold where multi-practice operational visibility starts to matter, a demo is the right next step.
+If it is UX frustration with Office Ally's interface — navigation that regressed in the newer version, claim search difficulty, ERA data that occasionally fails to populate — that is a real and widely reported pain point, but not automatically a migration trigger.
+If your book is growing past five or six client practices and you need cross-practice A/R visibility, denial workflows that span all clients, and role-based access for more staff, that is the structural gap Medi is built to close.
+A solo biller managing two or three practices with mostly Medicare and Medicaid volume on Office Ally's free participating-payer tier is not Medi's primary target.
+The billing company software evaluation guide covers the decision criteria.
+If your practice count and claim volume are at the threshold where multi-practice visibility starts to matter, a demo is the right next step.

 How current is this guide?

-Last reviewed 2026-05-18.
+Last reviewed 2026-06-07.
 Office Ally's pricing, payer participation list, non-par fee criteria, and product scope have all changed historically and will change again.
 The January 2026 non-par fee threshold change is the most recent material pricing update as of this review.
-The sources for Office Ally's current fee structure are the Office Ally pricing page and Office Ally's own support documentation on par versus non-par processing fees.
+Sources for the current fee structure are the Office Ally pricing page and Office Ally's support documentation on par versus non-par processing fees.
 The Jopari acquisition was announced April 2, 2026; integration timelines are not yet public.
-Industry migration timelines are drawn from the Medical Billers and Coders 30-Day Transition Playbook and CMS Electronic Billing and EDI Transactions guidance.
-Verify all fee amounts and enrollment requirements directly with Office Ally and with each payer before building a cost model or a migration timeline.
+Transition-risk benchmarks draw from the Medical Billers and Coders 30-Day Transition Playbook and payer-enrollment constraints from CMS Electronic Billing and EDI Transactions guidance.
+Verify all fee amounts and enrollment requirements directly with Office Ally and each payer before building a cost model or timeline.

 References